waynodiablo/Oystercard/further_javascript/00_challenge_track.md

 Build a to do list app as a frontend, single page web app.
 You'll be guided through this by the high level challenges listed below.
 However, there will be no walkthroughs.

+To get an idea of what you'll be building, here are some [user stories and a mockup](to_do_list_app_user_stories.md) for the to do list app.
+(This is just to give you an idea of the app.
+You'll work through the challenges below to build the app.)

 #### Challenges

 1. [Use Mocha to unit test and write a model for a to do](01_to_do_model.md)